Micro Unit Part Two

 Reflection of Activity

-This activity did help us start asking questions and become curious about what textiles can mean to people.
+This activity helped us start asking questions and become curious about what textiles can mean to people.
 Still, overall, this activity did not help us find any hidden value in our clothing.
 Although this activity did not define the hidden value, it helped move us towards the next research activity.

 Clothing Swap

 We also ventured to see whether our other course members noticed.
-We did not tell them that we swapped clothing, but they immediately noticed that we did not fully look like ourselves.
-When I walked in, Vibooti (a course member) said, “You look like AI.”
+We did not tell them that we swapped clothing, but they immediately noticed that we did not look like ourselves.
+When I walked in, Vibooti (a fellow course member) said, “You look like AI.”

 Reflection of Activity